 When the surf capital of SoCal threw its first Fourth of July fête in 1904, there were roughly 50,000 attendees.
 Now, 500,000 people flock to this sunny Los Angeles suburb to participate in what's become the largest Independence Day shindig west of the Mississippi.

-Visitors can partake in four days of events, including an all-American 5K, a float-filled parade along historic Main Street, and the Pier Plaza Festival, featuring live entertainment, amusement rides, and tasty grub.
+Visitors can partake in four days of events, including a newly-added cornhole tournament on July 1 and 2, an all-American 5K, a float-filled parade along historic Main Street, and the Pier Plaza Festival, featuring live entertainment, amusement rides, and tasty treat from an array of food vendors.
 The carnival climaxes on July 4th, when fireworks light up the night sky over Huntington Beach Pier at 9 pm.
+If you want a guaranteed spot, you can reserve one in advance for $45.

 Colonial Williamsburg, Virginia